zrcoder/gop-app-tutorials/09-Docs/static/md/components.md

 When a UI element update is triggered (done internally), a UI element tree is rendered and compared to the currently displayed one.
 When 2 child components of the same type are compared to check differences, the comparison is based on the value of exported fields.

-Here is a pseudo-Go code that illustrates how it works internally:
+Here is a pseudo-Go+ code that illustrates how it works internally:

 ```go
 type hello struct {